lcsm29/project-euler/README.md

 | 8         |        700 |            |            |            |            |            |            |            |            |            |            |            |
 | 9         |         50 |            |            |            |            |            |            |            |            |            |            |            |
 | 10        |          6 |            |            |            |            |            |            |            |            |            |            |            |
+* Each main script not just runs the fastest algo, but runs every implementations.
+Thus, doing poorly on some algo could hamper the result greatly, even if the language is pretty fast on most implementations.